 “All people are like grass,

 and all their glory is like the flowers of the field;

 but the word of the Lord endures forever.”
 (1 Peter 1:24-25)

 Before anything we stand on the word of the Lord.
 If we read the passages regarding facing severe trials, we see that we are charged to stand firm and to keep to the true gospel.
 So, let’s hold firm to our faith not losing heart.

 As of now and until further notice we will cancel all mid-week meetings for Good News Church.
 We will be continuing to engage using whatsapp/email to chat and send links.

 Government guidance seems to suggest that even Sunday services should stop.
-Many churches are livestreaming and doing clever things online.
-In the fullness of time we might learn from them or join in but for now Sundays will involve me planning a service with song links for youtube and I’ll aim to film me giving a sermon which can then be viewed.
-In future weeks we might encourage people to gather in small groups in different houses but for this Sunday we’ll recommend that everyone stays at home.
+Sundays will involve me planning a service with song links for youtube and I’ll aim to film me giving a sermon which can then be viewed.
+Please do be in touch if you’d like to join in and I’ll send you the service order.

 Continuing in the Faith

 Our priority is to keep going with Jesus fixing our eyes on him the author and perfecter of our faith.
 This should not be prevented by a terrible plague.
 We are warned that such things are part of the last days which I believe started when Jesus ascended and will end when he returns.
 These things are a reminder that this world is not as it should be.
 They are birth pains of a coming age.